Divyanshsingh1910/CDIS_Satellite_Imagery_Analysis/Codes/README.md

 9images_final- Is a codefile to divide an image into 9 equal patches, and find the lat longs of centres of each of the smaller 9 patches.

+features_only_haryana- Is a codefile to filter features only of haryana, from entire Northern region.